Quicr/laps/docs/relay-protocol.md

 delay.
 End to end latency is close, if not better, than a point to point connection between publisher and subscriber.

-MoQT Track QUIC stream transitions (e.g, group/subgroup change) received are mirrored to all peer and client sessions.
+MOQT Track QUIC stream transitions (e.g, group/subgroup change) received are mirrored to all peer and client sessions.

 Reassembly of data objects is only performed by subscribing clients and relays that implement caching.
-A relay that implements caching is acting like a MoQT client that subscribes and publishes.
+A relay that implements caching is acting like a MOQT client that subscribes and publishes.

 In order to support pipeline forwarding there is a need to convey some extra information about how to forward and start a new stream for egress peers and client sessions.
 The [start of stream header](#start-of-stream-data-header) defines the fields that are added for peering.
 SNS Id is used to lookup outgoing peer sessions and SNS Ids for each.
-When the the SNS Id contains the node itself, then the node lookups up MoQT client sessions that should receive the data.
-Looking up MoQT client sessions do not use SNS Id, so the track alias is used instead.
+When the the SNS Id contains the node itself, then the node lookups up MOQT client sessions that should receive the data.
+Looking up MOQT client sessions do not use SNS Id, so the track alias is used instead.

-Client MoQT sessions do not need this header and are sent data minus this header.
+Client MOQT sessions do not need this header and are sent data minus this header.

 The reason why this extra information is encoded in data start of QUIC stream header instead of SNS advertisement is to allow SNS to be reused for different track aliases and priorities later.
 We will revisit